 Professional Issues Seminar

-CAPS Senior Staff and local professionals present on their areas of expertise at this weekly two-hour seminar.
+CAPS Senior Staff and local professionals present on their areas of expertise at this weekly seminar.
 The seminar covers topics related to human diversity (gender, ethnicity, social class, sexual orientation, physical capability, religion) and other professional and clinical issues.

 Five different options are currently available to interns, on a semester rotating basis, to work with training staff in an auxiliary capacity.
 These options are: